Frequently Asked Questions

 What is the application deadline?

-Admission is for the Fall quarter only, and to be fully considered for admission and financial support, we strongly urge applicants to complete their application by the deadline of January 1, 2021 for Fall 2021 admissions.
-The final deadline to accept applications for the Ph.D program has been extended until February 15, 2021, along with the same deadline of February 15, 2021 for M.S. applications.
+Admission is for the Fall quarter only, and to be fully considered for admission and financial support, we strongly urge Ph.D. applicants to complete their application by the deadline of December 18, 2022 for Fall 2023 admissions.
+The deadline for M.S. applicants has been extended to January 30, 2023.

 What documentation do I need to submit?